windows-2048/The-Fastest-Mouse-Clicker-for-Windows/README.md

 # The Fastest Mouse Clicker for Windows

-> Updated: Jul 22 2024.
+> Updated: Aug 02 2024.
 Brand new Windows 11 22H2 screenshots have been added.
 Spanish localization of the site is [READY](https://windows-2048.github.io/The-Fastest-Mouse-Clicker-for-Windows/) | La localización en español del sitio está [LISTO](https://windows-2048.github.io/es/El-Clicker-de-Raton-Mas-Rapido-para-Windows/).
 New trailer developer's screenshot for The Fastest Mouse Clicker v3.0.0.0 has been added (see below).
 What do our partners [tell](https://windows-2048.github.io/The-Fastest-Mouse-Clicker-for-Windows/index.html#Partners) about the famous software tool.